16 Best Day Trips from Ljubljana, Slovenia

 Piran

+Of all the towns on Slovenia’s Istrian Coast cracking this list, nearly everyone’s favorite is Piran.
+And who could blame travelers for loving it?
 The peninsular Venetian port town—and one of Europe’s best hidden gems—has pleased visitors for centuries with its winding alleyways and sweeping sea views.
 Finally, it’s your turn!

 Panorama of Old Town Piran

 Start your exploration at Tartinijev trg, the town’s main square named after violinist Giuseppe Tartini.
-If you think his name sounds a little-less-than Slovenian, you’re not wrong.
+If you think his name sounds a little less than Slovenian, you’re not wrong.

-Between the 13th-and 18th centuries, the charming town of Piran rocked out in the Venetian Republic.
+Between the 13th and 18th centuries, the charming town of Piran rocked out in the Venetian Republic.
 Even as recently as the intra-war period, Piran (Pirano in Italian) was part of Italy.
 This Italian influence is immediately noticeable as you amble through the medieval streets decked out with Venetian architecture.
 I wouldn’t at all blame you for forgetting you’re in Slovenia!

-From Tartinijev trg, push through the wonderfully-claustrophobic ulica IX.
+From Tartinijev trg, push through the wonderfully claustrophobic ulica IX.
 Korpusa on route to Piran’s city walls for some sweeping views over the Gulf of Trieste.

 Ascend the Church of St. George bell tower for even bigger views.
 Slip back down to the town and get lost in Piran’s medieval streets before enjoying a seaside meal along Prešernovo nabrežje.